 Toward the end of January 2020, my lovely mother passed on in the comfort of her home at age 93 of natural causes.
 As pandemic lockdowns began in March 2020, I found myself with more free time, and I decided to dedicate it toward improving my health.
 At only 5 foot 2 and a size 18, my body mass index was in the morbidly obese range.
 I watched documentaries on diet and health, including Forks Over Knives; Fat, Sick, and Nearly Dead; and Super Size Me.
 I resolved to start on a whole-food, plant-based diet and lose 100 pounds.

 It wasn’t easy at first.
 I didn’t realize how addicted my body had been to sugar.
 I felt like I was losing my mind.
-But I stayed faithful to the diet and started power walking to ease some of the tension.
+But I stayed faithful to the vegan diet for weight loss and started power walking to ease some of the tension.
 After a month, the withdrawal symptoms subsided.
 I noticed that I began sleeping better than I had before.
 I began consistently exercising a lot each day.
 I live near the beach, so I started walking seven and a half miles seven days a week, totaling 200 miles a month.
 When the weather became too warm to walk, I took up swimming at the local community pool, swimming 1 mile six days a week.

 Shining in My 60s